-Since 1998, RFSL has offered support to LGBTQ people who have experienced hate crime, domestic abuse, honor-based violence or sexual violence.
+Since 1998, RFSL has offered support to LGBTQ people who have experienced hate crime, intimate partner violence, honor-based violence or sexual violence.
 We also offer advice and support to family and friends of LGBTQ people who have experienced violence, and to professionals working with vulnerable LGBTQ people.

 Phone number: 020-34 13 16 (free)